 Mesa Verde Tours:

 If you visit during summer months, the park is more crowded, but you also have the opportunity to join a group tour.
 If you have the time and are physically able to walk for a couple of hours and climb ladders, I highly recommend the park-run tours of Cliff Palace and the other dwellings.
+On the guided tours, you will learn about the history and more recent activity of this area.
+You will have no problem getting your fill of information from these guides as they truly know their history!

 Be sure to reserve your spot beforehand or check in immediately at the Visitor’s Center to find out what’s available during your visit.
 They are various lengths and different levels of difficulty.